willkg/blog/posts/mozilla/input_2013.rst

 3. build infrastructure that we can use for better User Advocacy
    tools: watched alerts, email notifications, dashboards, ...

-4. flesh out tests: we're really light on smoketests and regression-catching tests
+4. flesh out tests: we're really light on smoke tests and regression-catching tests

 5. work with Matt and Cheng to figure out where Input fits into the